rachel170/tp/docs/DeveloperGuide.md

     * Initialization of flashcard list and deck list is very fast using the stored data.
     * No need to store duplicate cards if one card belongs to more than 1 deck, thus saving space
   * Cons:
-    * When retrieving cards belonging to a certain deck, it may take a long while to filter the relevant cards if the list of cards become huge
+    * When retrieving cards belonging to a certain deck, it may take a long while to filter the relevant cards if the total list of cards become huge

 * **Alternative 2:** Store Flashcards within the deck.
   * Pros: